wInevitable/SecretShareAjax/README.md

 indices, as ever.
 What presence/uniqueness validation should you add?
 Add DB constraints.

+So which friend is which?
+I feel that the `out_friend` is the one that is reaching *out* to the other.
+When I visit a users page and click friend I am reaching *out* to that user and am therefore the `out_friend`.
+The one that someone is *in*terested in is the `in_friend`.

+So all the `out_friendships` are records created when the `current_user` clicked *add friend* on another users page.

 We want to write a `/users` index page, listing all the users, and showing buttons to allow us to friend people.